Quetiapine (By mouth)

 Tablet, Long Acting Tablet

-- Your doctor will tell you how much of this medicine to use and how often.
-Your dose may need to be changed several times in order to find out what works best for you.
-Do not use more medicine or use it more often than your doctor tells you to.
+- Take your medicine as directed.
+Your dose may need to be changed several times to find what works best for you.
 You need to start with a low dose, even if you have used this medicine before.

 - Your doctor may tell you to take the medicine at bedtime, because quetiapine can make you sleepy.